codemagic-ci-cd/codemagic-docs/content/custom-menu-position/ios-provisioning.md

 To add devices to an existing group, find the group in the **Tester groups** section and click **Add new devices**.

+{{<notebox>}}
+It is important to choose an actual bundle idetifier when building an app instead of XC Wildcard, otherwise the tester group cannot install the app due to missing integrity.
+{{</notebox>}}

 ## Device registration

 Your testers will receive an email with instructions to register a device.
 The registration link in email invitation is valid for 7 days.